digital-analysis-co/digital-analysis-co/docs/blog/posts/subscriber_lifetime_value_retention.md

 ![Parametric Models & Telco Survival](../images/subscriber_lifetime_value_retention/various_parametric_models_&_telco_churn.png)

-Once a best fit model has been identified, we could retrain it on all available data and predict out into the future for time periods we don't yet have history for.
+Once a best fit model has been identified, we could retrain it on all available data and predict into the future for time periods we don't yet have history for.

 ## Expected Survival Time (LTV)